keplernetwork/kepler/doc/contracts.md

 Alice can then produce an adequate signature proving she knows `x` (in addition to her own private key).

-Alice has grins and Bob has bitcoin.
+Alice has keplers and Bob has bitcoin.
 They would like to swap.
 We assume Bob created an output on the Bitcoin blockchain that allows spending either by Alice if she learns a hash pre-image `x`, or by Bob after time `Tb`.
-Alice is ready to send her grins to Bob if he reveals `x`.
+Alice is ready to send her keplers to Bob if he reveals `x`.

-First, Alice sends her grins to a multiparty timelock contract with a refund time `Ta < Tb`.
+First, Alice sends her keplers to a multiparty timelock contract with a refund time `Ta < Tb`.
 To send the 2-of-2 output to Bob and execute the swap, Alice and Bob start as if they were building a normal trustless transaction as specified in section 2.1.